Madis0/Vivaldi-tweaks/README.md

 # CSS tweaks for Vivaldi

+A list of tweaks I have made for the [Vivaldi browser](https://vivaldi.net).
+Some tweaks may not be compatible with each other so test, read comments and adjust code as needed.
+The tweaks are free to use, modify and republish, unless written otherwise per-file.

 For more tweaks, check out [official forum](https://forum.vivaldi.net/category/52/modifications).
+I also co-create [tweaks for Firefox](https://github.com/Timvde/UserChrome-Tweaks).

 ### How to use the tweaks